Shoulder Pain Horine, MO

 • the brachial plexus nerves that send motor messages from the brain to muscles and sensory information (like pain) from the joints back to the brain

-In order for the shoulder to function properly every joint, ligament, tendon, muscle, artery, capsule, and nerve must function well.
-Sufficient blood must reach to the shoulder efficiently to maintain healthy soft tissue and repair minor damage.
-The muscles must have adequate strength and flexibility, the tendons connecting them to the bones must be strong, flexible, and free of rips or tears, the ligaments that attach our bones need to help maintain structure, and messages most be able to be sent and received between the brain and shoulder.
-When any of these parts are not at optimal health, it can lead to a disruption of the entire complex, and anywhere from nagging to severe shoulder pain or loss of function.
-If if shoulder pain or poor shoulder movement is part of your daily life, reach out to Axes’ physical therapists for a no-risk, no-obligation injury screening.
+Proper shoulder strength, flexibility, and movement depends on every part of the system being healthy and working together.
+Sufficient blood must reach to the shoulder efficiently to maintain healthy soft tissue and stimulate the body’s natural recovery processes.
+The muscles strong enough to move and flexible enough to safely make those movements, the tendons connecting them to the bones must be strong, flexible, and free of rips or tears, the ligaments connecting bones need to help support proper structure, and the brain and shoulder need to have clear communication with each other.
+When any of these parts are not at optimal health, it can lead to a disruption of the whole system, and anywhere from nagging to intense shoulder pain or loss of function.
+If you’re experiencing shoulder pain or any other symptoms of a shoulder injury, contact Axes’ physical therapists for a free injury screening.

 Shoulder Pain Horine, MO | Injury Rehabilitation | Physical Therapy Near Horine